dcki/web_socket_tennis/README.md

 ## System dependencies

-Recommend using Postgres.app for PostgreSQL.
+Recommend using Postgres.app for PostgreSQL because it's connection configuration just works out of the box with the configuration in `config/database.yml`.

 Recommend brew installing some things.